The CVR MRC PhD Programme

 There are strict eligibility criteria for the CVR MRC PhD programme.

-We will consider any UK graduate (meeting the residency requirements above) with a minimum 2:1 BSc degree usually in a biological discipline.
+We will consider any graduate (meeting the residency requirements above) with a minimum 2:1 BSc degree (usually in a biological discipline).
 Previous laboratory experience in virology and/or molecular biology is advantageous.

-We are currently inviting applications for the programme beginning in October 2019.
-The deadline for applications is Monday 7th January 2019.
+We are currently inviting applications for the programme beginning in October 2021.
+The deadline for applications is Monday the 4th of January 2021.

 For the 'Support Documents' section, applicants are asked to upload the following: